MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 In Visual hosting, content is embedded to a given location on the application.
 This location must handle how content will scale and behave in an app when the user interacts with the application.
 In addition to the window management described for Windowed hosting, Visual hosting will need the app to manage the composition-based rendering, when it receives any user interactions.
 For more information about Visual hosting, see [Using the Visual layer in desktop apps](/windows/apps/desktop/modernize/visual-layer-in-desktop-apps).

-If your WebView2 app uses Visual hosting, inputs are routed to the app's `HWND` and must be configured to send the spatial input (such as mouse, touch, or pen) based on positions, _not_ what currently has focus, such as a keyboard.
+If your WebView2 app uses Visual hosting, inputs are routed to the app's `HWND` and must be configured to send the spatial input (such as mouse, touch, or pen) based on positions, _not_ based on what currently has focus, such as a keyboard.

 <!-- ---------- -->